tudat-team/tudat-space/docs/source/user-guide/state-estimation/observation-handling/observation-collection-creation.rst

 An :class:`~tudatpy.estimation.observations.ObservationCollection` can be created by simulating observations or by loading them from external files.
 It's also possible to manually create an :class:`~tudatpy.estimation.observations.ObservationCollection` from a list of :class:`~tudatpy.estimation.observations.SingleObservationSet` objects or to create a new collection after filtering or splitting an existing one.

-This section covers the different readily-available methods for creating observation collections in Tudat(Py):
+This section covers the different readily-available methods for creating observation collections in Tudat:

 - :ref:`Simulated observations <simulating_observations>`: Generate synthetic observations using observation models
 - :ref:`Loading real tracking data <loading_real_data>`: Import observations from external data sources (MPC, ODF, TNF, IFMS, FDETS, ...)